From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 2. The Danger of Lifestyle Inflation

 As income rises, it's common to feel the urge to "treat" yourself.
-Nonetheless, many new doctors succumb to the lifestyle inflation trap—rapidly enhancing their cars, homes, vacations, and spending habits to align with their increased salary.
-While treating yourself is the correct choice, if it's done too rapidly, it can cause other problems.
+Nonetheless, many new doctors succumb to the lifestyle inflation trap—rapidly upgrading their cars, homes, vacations, and spending habits to keep pace with their increased salaries.
+While treating yourself is the right choice, doing so too quickly can cause other problems.

 This leads to: